NaomiMod/games-ExtractTools/README.md

 # NaomiLib Resources Extraction Tools

-A collection of Generic scripts or Game-specific scripts to extract resources from games using SEGA Naomi Library Please report any issues if found
+A collection of Generic scripts / Game-specific scripts to extract resources from games using SEGA Naomi Library Please report any issues if found